Skip to main content

 Oral Conscious Sedation

-Oral conscious sedation involves taking a sedation medication before your appointment.
-You remain awake and able to respond, but many patients describe feeling deeply relaxed and less aware of the procedure.
-Some patients have limited memory of the appointment afterwards — individual responses vary.
+Oral conscious sedation involves taking prescribed medication before treatment.
+You remain awake and able to respond during your appointment, but many patients describe feeling relaxed and less aware of the treatment process.
+Individual experiences and responses to medication may vary.

-Suitability assessed at consultation based on a thorough review of your medical history.
+Suitability is assessed following a review of your medical history and treatment needs.
 Not suitable for all patients.

 For patients who require deep sedation or general anaesthesia, Sienna Smiles can provide a referral to a specialist.
 In-chair general anaesthesia and IV sedation are not performed at this practice.